 Freelance Developer.
 Freelance platforms are the main web spaces to find freelancers.
-Here you can study CVs of developers, their rating, feedbacks, and rates (hourly and fixed).
+Here you can study the CVs of developers, their ratings, feedback, and rates (hourly and fixed).
 Most platforms require paid accounts to leave task fulfillment requests and get access to full candidate information.
 Examples: UpWork, Toptal

 Dedicated (On-demand) Developer.
-There are specialized ratings and reviews platforms listing companies that offer services of on-demand developers for your project.
-Platform catalogs enable categorization of vendors, provide reviews, accomplishment records, approximate hourly rates, information about company size, tech stack, etc. Examples: Clutch.co , Goodfirms.co
+There are specialized ratings and review platforms listing companies that offer services of on-demand developers for your project.
+Platform catalogs enable categorization of vendors, and provide reviews, accomplishment records, approximate hourly rates, information about company size, tech stack, etc. Examples: Clutch.co, Goodfirms.co.

 What to consider when hiring offshore developers